On Your Wavelength (Merge Festival)

-An interactive light and music composition controlled by your mind, via an EEG headset.
-A collaboration with composer Rob Thomas and technologist Alex Anpilogov.
+An interactive laser and music composition controlled by your mind, via an EEG headset.
+A collaboration with composer Robert Thomas and technologist Alex Anpilogov.

 Press, Reviews and Documentation

 - BBC Click

 - Photo Highlights of the day, 8 Oct 2015, The Guardian

 - Pictures of the day, 9 Oct 2015, The Telegraph